gfifgfifofich/Engine/README.txt

 To boot this engine up you need:
 1) in engine/components unpack Libraries.rar
-2) in Project settings in Visual Studio, add "include" and "libraries" path.
-This directories are located in Libraries. done
+2) in Project settings (atleast it is how its done in Visual Studio), add "include" and "libraries" path.
+This directories are located in Libraries.

 Also, i don't know what are the rigths of everything that is in directory "Libraries", so in future i'll simply add all the links to "assemble" this directory by yourself
 + some of .lib's are better to compile on the OS you're using, cuz now this thing can completely not work on different PC's.